GO TO SEUD.ORG

 Plenary Session 3 – Fertility surgery for endometriosis and uterine disorders

-• How should we deal with hydrosalpinx ?
-Jim Tsaltas (Australia)
+• How should we deal with hydrosalpinx?
+Sebastian D. Schaefer (Germany)

 • Ovarian endometrioma: Surgery or sclerotherapy?
 Sarah Maheux-Lacroix (Canada)